Josip Broz Tito: Family and personal life

-His best-known wife was Jovanka Broz.
-Tito was just shy of his 60th birthday and she was 27 when they married in April 1952, with state security chief Aleksandar Ranković as the best man.
+Tito's best-known wife was Jovanka Broz.
+He was just shy of his 60th birthday and she was 27 when they married in April 1952, with state security chief Aleksandar Ranković as the best man.
 Their marriage came about somewhat unexpectedly since Tito actually rejected her some years earlier when his confidante Ivan Stevo Krajačić originally presented her to him.
 At that time, she was in her early 20s, and Tito objected to her upbeat personality.
 Not one to be easily discouraged, Jovanka continued working at Beli Dvor, where she managed the staff and eventually got another chance.
-But their relationship was not happy.
+Their relationship was not happy.
 It had gone through many, often public, ups and downs, with episodes of infidelity and even allegations of preparation for a coup d'état by the latter pair.
 Certain unofficial reports suggest Tito and Jovanka formally divorced in the late 1970s, shortly before his death, but during Tito's funeral, she was present in an official capacity as his wife and later claimed inheritance rights.
 The couple had no children.

 Tito's grandchildren include Saša Broz, a theatre director in Croatia; Svetlana Broz, a cardiologist and writer in Bosnia and Herzegovina; Josip Broz (better-known as Joška Broz), a politician in Serbia; Edvard Broz and Natali Klasevski, an artisan of Bosnia and Herzegovina.